svenrademakers/toy-transaction-engine/readme.md

 source provide a stream of transaction data (`TransactionEvent`) which will be written to the queue of the `TransactionProcessor`.
 In the implementation only the "CSV reader source" is implemented.
 The queue is currently a SPSC implementation (given we have only one producer).
-It makes use of a ringbuffer with seqlocks, this is one of the fastest inter thread implementations.
+It makes use of a ringbuffer with seqlocks, one of the fastest inter thread implementations for queues.
-If we were to have more consumers a similar implementation exists that support multiple consumers.
+If we were to have more consumers, similar implementation exists that support multiple consumers (crossbeam).

 * Transaction Processor

 Is responsible for distributing the work of processing transaction data.
 The idea is that workers can be scaled up depending on available cores or incoming data.
-To keep it simple and single-threaded only one worker is implemented.
+To keep it simple, the current implementation only has one worker.

 * Shared Context